marissap/notesbymaris/content/sup-v-unsup/index.md

 ---

-#####Supervised
+###Supervised
-- Load the model with knowledge so that we can have it predict future instances, we teach the model by training it with some data from a labeled dataset
+Loads the model with knowledge so that we can have it predict future instances.
+The model is trained by data from a __labeled__ dataset.
+There are two types—Classification and Regression.
-- Classification and Regression
-    - Classification is the process of predicting a discrete class label, or category.
+- __Classification__ is the process of predicting a discrete class label, or category.
-    - Regression is the process of predicting a continuous value as opposed to predicting a categorical value
+- __Regression__ is the process of predicting a continuous value as opposed to predicting a categorical value

-#####Unsupervised
-- Trains on the dataset, and draws conclusions on unlabeled data
+###Unsupervised
-- More difficult algorithms than supervised learning since we know little to no information about the data
+The model is trained on an unlabed dataset and draws conclusions.
+These are more difficult algorithms than supervised learning since we know little to no information about the data.
+There are four types.
-- Dimension reduction
-    - Reducing redundant features
+- __Dimension reduction__: Reducing redundant features
-- Density estimation
-    - Finding structure
+- __Density estimation__: Finding structure
-- Market basket analysis
-    -  if you buy a certain group of items, you're more likely to buy another group of item
+- __Market basket analysis__: If you buy a certain group of items, you're more likely to buy another group of item
--  Clustering
-    - Grouping data points based on similarities
+-  __Clustering__: Grouping data points based on similarities